riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 ## /proz/ written or spoken language in its ordinary form, without metrical structure...

 Now that you have a site, it's time to write great content for it in your blog!
 There is a great, free program called [Prose](https://prose.io/) that lets you write posts in, well, prose.
 You can even type posts online on your phone or tablet, and it is linked to your GitHub account (which is why I recommended GitHub Pages over Netlify).
+All that you need to do is visit the [Prose](https://prose.io/) website and authorize (which is a fancy term for sign in) to GitHub so that Prose can use the data from your GitHub repositories to help you out.

 ## Wrapping Up